How to become a West End costume designer

 - Elizabeth Covey’s Costume Designer’s Handbook: A Complete Guide for Amateur and Professional Costume Designers.
 This book has detailed guidance in establishing a costume plot, as well as tips for working with other designers and how to conduct historical research.

 I want to see these costumes in action, where can I go?

 The Theatre and Performance collections at the Victoria and Albert Museum documents the history of all clothes related to performing arts in the UK.
-Founded in the 1920’s, the permanent collection has grown to include artefacts on costume, set design, dance and opera from companies, performers and directors.
+Founded in the 1920’s, the permanent collection has grown to include artefacts on West End costumes, set design, dance and opera from companies, performers and directors.

 I’m interested in fashion, but not in costume design.
 What else can I do?

 There are plenty of careers to get into fashion and theatre.
 These include:

 - Wardrobe assistant: A wardrobe assistant looks after West End costumes, also helping with making and sourcing clothes.
 With further opportunities to become a costume designer, this could be a step in the costume direction if you are unsure whether you want to be a costume designer.

 - Clothing alteration hand: Repairing and adjusting garments and clothes, this is excellent for those who want to fix pre-existing clothes but do not want to design.

 - Footwear manufacturing operative: Interested in shoes?
 Then this role is perfect if you want to make footwear for all ages.